bguiles/monotonic-neural-networks-in-keras/README.md

 # Monotonic Activation Function

-This method relies on using either a single, nonconvex monotonic activation function, or a combination of two activation functions which are both monotonic and convex upward (i.e. leaky ReLU) and monotonic and convex downward.
+This method relies on using either a single, nonconvex monotonic activation function, or a combination of two activation functions in parallel which are both monotonic and convex upward (i.e. leaky ReLU) and monotonic and convex downward.
 Neither of these are provided completely in Keras, but Keras does make it easy to define our own.

 ### Wiggle